ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

     Now when the player picks up the equipment, they will automatically gain the `Ability`!
 Of course, we still need to set it up to cause the wave animation.

-5. The `Ability` object starts with default settings in the **Properties** window.
-To make our own wave, we only need to change two things.
+6. The `Ability` object starts with default settings in the **Properties** window.
+To make our own wave, we only need to change two things:

     1. With the `Ability` object selected, navigate to the **Properties** window and scroll down to the _Ability_ section to change the **Key Binding** property to "Ability Feet".